-The present paper stated as follows: Firstly we recall some concepts on DEVS formalism and fuzzy logic.
-The third section present the core of our approach by describing the identified parameters, models and framework related to the present work.
-After, we present some simulations and discussion on the results.
+The present paper stated as follows: At the beginning an introduction is done followed by the second section in which we recall some concepts on DEVS formalism and fuzzy logic.

+The third section presents the core of our approach by describing the identified parameters, models and framework related to the present work.
+The forth section is dedicated to simulations and discussions.
 At the end, we conclude this work with a conclusion and perspectives.